klandrith/Red-Monochrome/README.md

 For Latte-dock you will need the following widgets:<br/>
   * Event Calendar<br/>
   * Media Player +<br/>
+  * Active Window Control<br/>

 Simply import the latte dock layout file and select it...<br/>
+Active Window Control will take a little configuration, you<br/>
+can find info on this via youtube.<br/>
 I am also using the TodoList plasma widget: https://store.kde.org/p/1152230<br/>
 <br/>